MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

    ![Overpass-the-hash via mimikatz](media/playbook-lateral-opth1.png)

 3. Check that a new command prompt opens.
-It will be executing as RonHD, but that may not seem apparent *yet*.
+It will be executing as RonHD, but that may not seem obvious *yet*.
 Don't close the new command prompt since you'll use it next.

 Azure ATP won’t detect a hash passed on a local resource.
 Azure ATP detects when a hash is **used from one resource to access another** resource or service.